HRM Software Development: How To Build A Perfect HR Solution For Your Needs

 • Ukraine — $25-50

 Let’s say an HRIS software development project will take six months and require the services of two back-end developers and one front-end developer, among other specialists.
 When working with US-based developers, you can end up paying around $160,000 just for the development services.
-Whereas working with Ukrainian software engineers of the same level and for the same amount of time will cost you only around $50,000.
+At the same time, working with Ukrainian software engineers of the same level and for the same amount of time will cost you only around $50,000.

 Our own experience with HR software development

-Having developed custom software solutions for over two decades, we at QArea have acted as an HR software development company a few times in our history.
+Having developed custom software solutions for over two decades, we at QArea have acted as an HR software development company a few times in our history and have fully realized the advantages of human resource management done right.
 Here are two cases that demonstrate our HRM software development expertise.

 Applicant tracking system